sammerset/rails-challenge-sammerset/README.md

 Your mission, should you choose to accept it, is to clone the repository, fix any bugs, get the tests to pass, and submit a pull request with your changes.

+**Note that the tests are correct.** You should not need to modify them.

 **Good luck!**